dom-schulz/loan-predictor/README.md

 - Prepared the target variable (defaulted)

 ### Feature Engineering
-Key features used in the model include:
+Key features used in the model include items like:
 - Loan amount and funding details
 - Interest rates
 - Borrower's annual income